You are here

 Butler v.
 City of Columbia (Cameron McGowan Currie, D.S.C.
 3:10-cv-794)

 When a city council member resigned, the city had to decide whether to follow the normal schedule for a replacement election or to add the replacement election to an earlier city election already scheduled.
 The state’s supreme court determined that the replacement election should be on the earlier date.
 A retired law professor filed a pro se complaint claiming that the early election had not been precleared pursuant to section 5 of the Voting Rights Act.
-A three-judge court enjoined the early election because it had not been precleared.
+A three-judge district court enjoined the early election because it had not been precleared.

 Topics: Section 5 preclearance; three-judge court; enjoining elections; pro se party; intervention.